Advice

 Advice is an important aspect of our publication so that you can make educated wedding planning decisions.
 One tip that we tell all of our couples, no matter their budget or guest count, is to hire a wedding planner.

 “There are so many differences between day-of coordination and full-service coordination, so it is important to understand what is most important to you.
 Do you enjoy planning and organizing, especially in regard to email correspondence and vendor research?
 Do you have enough time in your personal work schedule to allocate a decent amount of time to wedding planning, especially in the first two to four months after selecting your venue?
 Do you like designing and understanding your vision?
 Do you want to be involved in less of the planning and coordinating and more of just decision making with less stress?
 These are just a few questions to start with!”
-Lauren Gertz, owner and lead planner, of MDP Events shared.
+Lauren Gertz, of MDP Events

 To learn which type of planner best suits your needs, we asked our preferred Marry Me Tampa Bay wedding planners for insight on the differences between a day-of and full-service wedding planner.